Logo

 Key takeaways:

-• Early, targeted intervention has lifelong impact
+• Early, targeted intervention can change the child’s trajectory

 • Accurate testing guides services, expectations, and interventions